phlong3105/mon/project/detpr/src/swin/docs/tutorials/config.md

                 sampling_ratio=0),  # Sampling ratio when extracting the RoI features.
 0 means adaptive ratio. out_channels=256,  # output channels of the extracted feature. featmap_strides=[4, 8, 16, 32]),  # Strides of multi-scale feature maps.
-It should be consistent to the architecture of the backbone. bbox_head=dict(  # Config of bbox head in the RoIHead. type='Shared2FCBBoxHead',  # Type of the bbox head, Refer to https://github.com/open-mmlab/mmdetection/blob/master/mmdet/models/roi_heads/bbox_heads/convfc_bbox_head.py#L177 for implementation details. in_channels=256,  # Input channels for bbox head.
+It should be consistent to the architecture of the backbone. bbox_head=dict(  # Config of box head in the RoIHead. type='Shared2FCBBoxHead',  # Type of the box head, Refer to https://github.com/open-mmlab/mmdetection/blob/master/mmdet/models/roi_heads/bbox_heads/convfc_bbox_head.py#L177 for implementation details. in_channels=256,  # Input channels for box head.
 This is consistent with the out_channels in roi_extractor fc_out_channels=1024,  # Output feature channels of FC layers. roi_feat_size=7,  # Size of RoI features
-            num_classes=80,  # Number of classes for classification bbox_coder=dict(  # Box coder used in the second stage. type='DeltaXYWHBBoxCoder',  # Type of bbox coder.
-'DeltaXYWHBBoxCoder' is applied for most of methods. target_means=[0.0, 0.0, 0.0, 0.0],  # Means used to encode and decode bbox target_stds=[0.1, 0.1, 0.2, 0.2]),  # Standard variance for encoding and decoding.
+            num_classes=80,  # Number of classes for classification bbox_coder=dict(  # Box coder used in the second stage. type='DeltaXYWHBBoxCoder',  # Type of box coder.
+'DeltaXYWHBBoxCoder' is applied for most of methods. target_means=[0.0, 0.0, 0.0, 0.0],  # Means used to encode and decode box target_stds=[0.1, 0.1, 0.2, 0.2]),  # Standard variance for encoding and decoding.
 It is smaller since the boxes are more accurate.
 [0.1, 0.1, 0.2, 0.2] is a conventional setting. reg_class_agnostic=False,  # Whether the regression is class agnostic. loss_cls=dict(  # Config of loss function for the classification branch